Effective September 1, 2010, a pain management clinic may not operate in Texas without obtaining a certificate from the Texas Medical Board (TMB).

 - a nonprofit health organization certified by the board under Chapter 177 of this title (relating to Certification of Non-Profit Health Organizations);

-- a clinic owned or operated by a physician who treats patients within the physician's area of specialty who personally uses other forms or treatment, including surgery, with the issuance of a prescription for a majority of the patients; or
+- a clinic owned or operated by a physician who treats patients within the physician's area of specialty who personally uses other forms of treatment, including surgery, with the issuance of a prescription for a majority of the patients.

 Note: The TMB cannot give legal advice.
 Please consult an attorney if you have questions regarding whether or not your clinic meets one of the exemptions listed above.
 However, the Board does have inspection authority, and owners of clinics that have not been properly registered can be investigated.